Skip to main content

 Note: If multiple RampIDs are associated with a device identifier, multiple lines will be created in the output file.

-Output File for CID Resolution
+Output File for CID Matching

 Column